Celia E. Naylor

 Dartmouth College, Nelson A. Rockefeller Center Research Scholars Program, 2004-2006.

-American Historical Association, American Studies Association, Association for the Study of the Worldwide African Diaspora, Association of Caribbean Historians, Berkshire Conference of Women’s Historians, National Women’s Studies Association, and Organization of American Historians
+American Historical Association, Association for the Study of African American Life and History (ASALH), Association for the Study of the Worldwide African Diaspora (ASWAD), Association of Black Women Historians (ABWH), Association of Caribbean Historians (ACH), Berkshire Conference of Women’s Historians, National Women’s Studies Association (NWSA), and Organization of American Historians

 - Naylor, Celia, Panelist, “The Rose Hall Plantation: The Legend of the White Witch and the (Ghost) Site/Sightings of Slavery in Jamaica.”
 Panel Session on “Remembering the Dead: Slavery and Mortality through Visual Culture, A Comparative Perspective,” Annual Conference of the American Historical Association, Washington, D.C., January 6, 2018.